Racing bicycle: Wheels and tires

 To reduce both air resistance and rolling resistance on the road, tires are lightweight, narrow, and have a thin, smooth tread.
 Track racing tires can be inflated up to circa 200 psi.
 Tires for road racing used to be inflated to pressures almost as high in the belief that this minimised rolling restistance.
 However, it was discovered that on real road surfaces, much lower tyre pressures or around 70 psi, depending on rider weight and conditions, result in both a more comfortable ride and lower rolling resistance.
 Until recently, most racing bikes used tubular tires which have no beads: they are sewn around the tube and glued to the rim.
 These tires provide an advantage in weight (lacking the relatively heavy wire bead), grip and pinch flat protection, but their greatest advantage lies in the ability to use a very lightweight simple box-section rim, rather than the U-shaped clincher rim.
 A U-shaped clincher rim must be made of relatively heavier gauge material to prevent the tire pressure from spreading the inherently weak U shape and allowing the tire to come off the rim.
 Advances in tire technology, however, have seen the far more practical (due to greater ease of changeability) clincher (beaded) tire close the gap.
 Some teams are using tubeless tires, which are claimed to offer the resistance to pinch flats of tubular tires, as well as greater ease of fitment and lower rolling resistance than tubulars.

 Wheel moment of inertia is a controversial subject.
 In this article: wheel theory, the author does some calculations on wheel effects.
 Moment of inertia changes result in a decrease in watts of between .004 and .022%, while lower mass provided between .2 and .46%, and better aerodynamics provided between .6 and 1.8% decrease in power.
-Therefore, wheel moment of inertia effects are neither noticeable nor important.
-At the same time, a product launched in 2008 to dynamically alter the rotating inertia of bicycle wheels claims to have "outperformed the standard, equivalent wheel by 5.6sec/mile."
+Based on this it can be argued that wheel moment of inertia effects are neither noticeable nor important.
+At the same time, a product launched in 2008 to dynamically alter the rotating inertia of bicycle wheels claims to have "outperformed the standard, equivalent wheel by 5.6 seconds per mile" (or about 3.5 seconds per km).